 To the best of CLIENT'S knowledge, CLIENT has at all times conducted, and is presently conducting, its business in compliance with all laws, statutes, ordinances, rules and regulations applicable to the conduct or operation of its business.

-18.6 Legal Proceedings

-With the exception of items listed on Schedule "G" attached hereto, there is no claim, action, suit, proceeding, investigation or inquiry pending before any federal, state or other court or governmental or administrative agency or, to CLIENT'S knowledge, threatened against CLIENT with respect to its business, or relating to the transactions contemplated by this Agreement, nor does CLIENT know, after inquiry, of any basis for any such claim, action, suit, proceeding, investigation or inquiry.
-CLIENT is not a party to or subject to the provisions of any judgment, order, writ, injunction, decree or award of any court, arbitrator or governmental, regulatory or administrative, official body or authority which relates to its business or which might affect the transactions contemplated by this Agreement.

 Completeness and Accuracy

 To the best of CLIENT'S knowledge, all information furnished to BCCKOP pursuant to this Agreement is substantially true, correct and complete.
 No representation or warranty of CLIENT contained in this Agreement contains any untrue statement of fact, or omits to state any fact necessary to make the statements made therein, in light of the circumstances under which they were made, not misleading.
 All contracts, permits and other documents and instruments furnished or made available to BCCKOP by CLIENT are true, complete and accurate originals or copies of originals and include all amendments, supplements, waivers and modifications thereto.
 There is no fact, development or threatened development that CLIENT has not disclosed to BCCKOP which adversely affects or may adversely affect, the transactions contemplated by this Agreement.